zio/zio-logging/docs/index.md

     // JPL integration
     libraryDependencies += "dev.zio" %% "zio-logging-jpl" % "@VERSION@"
     ```

+    When to use this module: you are already using Java Platform/System Logger in some other project, and you like to have same log outputs.
-    see [Java Platform/System Logger](jpl.md) section for more details.
+    See [Java Platform/System Logger](jpl.md) section for more details.

 ## Example